cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Plowie (n):** A mythical, cartoonish creation resembling a Reveal Video favorite, Dozer, whose mere mention raises an enraged Dave Lavery from his slumber for a brief episode of spittle-flying and general humbuggery.~Taylor

+**Pool Noodle (n):** how to make your low-seed alliance competitive~evanperryg

 **Pool Noodle(n):** 1.
 That thing Human Players throw (see Recycle Rush) to gain extra points 2.
 That thing I used to carry my team when the robot was not present on the field during competition~Ginger Bread

-**Pool Noodle (n):** how to make your low-seed alliance competitive~evanperryg

 **Powdercoated (adj.):** An 100% accurate way identify the robots that the mentors clearly built all by themselves.~artK

+**Power Couple (n):** Two established and powerful teams from the same geographic area that often team up and win events together.
+Sometimes includes traveling as one.
+Ex~Mrcope9

 **Powerhouse (adj.):** An adjective assigned with any team that is better than yours.~TheBoulderite